 Strategies for Preventing and Managing Pepper Allergies in Dogs:

-- Avoidance: Prevent exposure to peppers and pepper-containing products to minimize the risk of allergic reactions in dogs with known sensitivities.
+- Avoidance: Prevent exposure to peppers and it-containing products to minimize the risk of allergic reactions in dogs with known sensitivities.

 - Ingredient Awareness: Read ingredient labels carefully when selecting dog food, treats, and supplements to avoid products containing peppers or pepper derivatives.